Towards Understanding Grokking: An Effective Theory of Representation Learning: Delayed Generalization: A Phase Diagram

 \subsection{Phase diagram of a toy model}

 We update the representation and the decoder with different optimizers.
-For the 1D embeddings, we use the Adam optimizer with learning rate $[10^{-4},10^{-2}]$ and zero weight decay.
-For the decoder, we use an AdamW optimizer with the learning rate in $[10^{-4},10^{-2}]$ and the weight decay in $[0,10]$ (regression) or $[0,20]$ (classification).
-For training/validation spliting, we choose 45/10 for non-modulo addition ($p=10$) and 24/12 for the permutation group $S_3$.
+For the 1D embeddings, we use the Adam optimizer with learning rate $[10^{-5},10^{-2}]$ and zero weight decay.
+For the decoder, we use an AdamW optimizer with the learning rate in $[10^{-5},10^{-2}]$ and the weight decay in $[0,10]$ (regression) or $[0,20]$ (classification).
+For training/validation spliting, we choose 45/10 for non-modular addition ($p=10$) and 24/12 for the permutation group $S_3$.
 We hard-code addition or matrix multiplication (details in Appendix \ref{app:non-abelian}) in the decoder for the addition group and the permutation group, respectively.

-For each choice of learning rate and weight decay, we compute the number of steps to reach high (90\%) training/validation accuracy The 2D plane is split into four phases: \textit{comprehension}, \textit{grokking}, \textit{memorization} and \textit{confusion}, defined in Table \ref{tab:four_phases}.
-Both comprehension and grokking are able to generalize (in the ``Goldilocks zone"), although the grokking phase has delayed generalization.
+For each choice of learning rate and weight decay, we compute the number of steps to reach high (90\%) training/validation accuracy.
+The 2D plane is split into four phases: \textit{comprehension}, \textit{grokking}, \textit{memorization} and \textit{confusion}, defined in Table~\ref{tab:four_phases} in Appendix~\ref{app:defs_table}.
+Both comprehension and grokking are able to generalize (in the ``Goldilocks zone''), although the grokking phase has delayed generalization.
 Memorization is also called overfitting, and confusion means failure to even memorize training data.
-Figure ~\ref{fig:grokking_pd} shows the phase diagrams for the addition group and the permutation group.
-They display quite rich phenomenon.
+Figure~\ref{fig:grokking_pd} shows the phase diagrams for the addition group and the permutation group.
+They display quite rich phenomena.

-{\bf Competition between representation learning and decoder overfitting} In the regression setup of the addition dataset, we show how the competition between representation learning rate and decoder learning rate lead to different learning phases in Figure ~\ref{fig:grokking_pd} (a).
+{\bf Competition between representation learning and decoder overfitting} In the regression setup of the addition dataset, we show how the competition between representation learning and decoder learning (which depend on both learning rate and weight decay, among other things) lead to different learning phases in Figure~\ref{fig:grokking_pd} (a).
 As expected, a fast decoder coupled with slow representation learning (bottom right) lead to memorization.
 In the opposite extreme, although an extremely slow decoder coupled with fast representation learning (top left) will generalize in the end, the generalization time is long due to the inefficient decoder training.
 The ideal phase (comprehension) requires representation learning to be faster, but not too much, than the decoder.